wso2/docs-ei/en/micro-integrator/docs/setup/message_builders_formatters/message-relay.md

 messages through the ESB profile of WSO2 Enterprise Integrator (WSO2 EI) without building them.

-!!! warning Content cannot be altered once the b inary relay is enabled.
+> Warning Content cannot be altered once the b inary relay is enabled.
 Therefore, if you are enabling the binary relay, c ontent-aware

 ##### Message Relay Builder and Formatter Class Names